karthicksakkaravarti/coder/readme.md

-# HTML Generator
+# Coeder

-This project implements an AI-powered HTML generator using PyTorch and the Transformer architecture.
+This project implements an AI-powered Coeder using PyTorch and the Transformer architecture.
 It takes natural language instructions and generates corresponding HTML code.

 ## Table of Contents